 Chiel van der Veen is an assistant professor (tenured) in Educational Sciences at Vrije Universiteit Amsterdam, the Netherlands.
 His current research focuses on the effect of productive classroom talk on the promotion of oral communicative competence in children in the early grades of primary school.
 He holds a Doctor's degree (PhD) in Educational Scienes, a Master's degree (MSc) in Theory and Research in Education (cum laude) and a Bachelor's degree (BSc) in Primary Teacher Education.

 From July until September 2015 he was appointed as visiting scholar at Clark University, department of Education with prof.dr.
 Sarah Michaels.
-He is PI of a NRO-funded research project on the effect of mind mapping in early childhood classrooms, supervisor of two PhD-projects, and editorial board member of 'de Wereld van het Jonge Kind'.
+He is PI of two NRO-funded research projects, co-PI of a ZonMw project, Comenius Teaching Fellow, supervisor of multiple PhD-projects (Femke van der Wilt, Eline van Rossum, and Pablo Muruzábal Lamberti), and editorial board member of 'de Wereld van het Jonge Kind' and 'Pedagogiek'.

 Download my full curriculum vitae (last updated July 2018)